Parent comparing baby tracker apps on their phone

 Not ideal for: Offline tracking, privacy-conscious families, or parents on a budget since the sleep features are behind an expensive subscription.

 Pricing: Free tier covers basic tracking with limited features.
 Plus is $11.99/month or $68.88/year for sleep predictions and unlimited tracking.
 Premium is $14.99/month or $119.88/year and adds sleep consultations.
+See the full Huckleberry subscription cost breakdown by plan.

 Privacy: 3/5.
 Requires account creation.
 Third-party analytics integrations.
 Standard privacy policy.